sulaimonao/Conversations--Database-Search-App/Readme.md

 3. **Database Setup**
    Ensure that the `GPT_conversations_database.db` file is present in the project root.
 This SQLite database stores the conversation records.

+   - If you encounter issues with missing or outdated columns, run the `debug_scripts/add_timestamp.py` script to migrate and update the `timestamp` column.

+---

 ## Usage

 ### Running the Application